f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

 **NGINX Ingress Controller Examples**:

 - Basic: This is a simple layer 7 routing ingress, taking our EXTERNAL-IP address and moving clients to Arcadia Application
-- Https: Layer 7 routing ingress with TLS, TLS secret is stored in Kubernetes as a TLS secret
+- HTTPS: Layer 7 routing ingress with TLS, TLS secret is stored in Kubernetes as a TLS secret
-- Https with Active Monitors: Https + Active Health Monitors to Pods
+- HTTPS with Active Monitors: HTTPS + Active Health Monitors to Pods
-- Https with Active Monitors, Caching: Https + Active Health Monitors + Caching for site content
+- HTTPS with Active Monitors, Caching: HTTPS + Active Health Monitors + Caching for site content
-- Https with Active Monitors, Caching, mTLS: Https + Active Health Monitors + Caching + mTLS for client ca challenge
+- HTTPS with Active Monitors, Caching, mTLS: HTTPS + Active Health Monitors + Caching + mTLS for client ca challenge

 1. Basic